 Place the juice and sugar in a sauce pan.
 Stir the juice on high heat till sugar is dissolved.
 Reduce the heat and keep simmering the juice stirring once in a while.

-Reduce the juice to nearly half.
-Add a dash of lemon juice.
 Cool and store in a glass bottle.

 Note: I reduced it further coz I wanted a little thicker consistency than it was at that stage.